DSI++: Updating Transformer Memory with New Documents: DSI++: Continual learning challenge for DSI

-\cite{tay2022transformer} discuss several variants for representing docids -- \textit{unstructured atomic} and \textit{structured string} docids, where each document is assigned a unique token and tokenized string, respectively.
-Under the unified text-to-text format, both of the above tasks are cast as generation tasks, i.e., decoding one unique token (unstructured atomic) or decoding a tokenized string sequentially, one token at a time (naively/ semantically structured).

-In the dynamic corpus scenario, we simulate the arrival of new documents by updating the initial corpus $D_0$ with a sequence of batches $D_1, D_2, ...$, with $D_1$ arriving first, followed by $D_2$, and so on.
+In the dynamic corpus scenario, we simulate the arrival of new documents by updating the initial corpus $D_0$ with a sequence of batches $D_1 \rightarrow \cdots \rightarrow D_t$.
 In DSI++, we have access to the new batch of documents $D_i$, but we do not have any queries related to these documents.

-\textbf{Goal:} Learn a DSI++ system that incrementally indexes $D_1, D_2, \cdots$ in $f_\theta$ while being able to answer queries related to previously as well as additionally indexed documents.
+\paragraph{Goal:} Learn a DSI++ system that incrementally indexes $D_1, D_2, \cdots$ in $f_\theta$ while being able to answer queries related to previously as well as additionally indexed documents.